ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 The prover can then choose which payloads to disclose and leave the proof value intact when presenting the JWP to a verifier.
 The verifier will only need to verify the included ephemeral signatures for the disclosed payloads along with the final signature using the signer's public key.

+Proposed JWK `alg` value is "SU" with a `crv` value being whichever keypair type is being used, for example "P-256".

+Proposed JWP `alg` value is of the format "SU-" appended with the relevant JWS `alg` value for the chosen keypair algorigthm, for example "SU-ES256"

 TODO, turn pseudocode into a fully unrolled step-by-step example:
 ```
 EK = ephemeral key